 Purple tea faced obstacles coming to the market when Kenyan black tea producers were able to block its entry into the market for many years.
 Recently, with the help of intergovernmental organizations, Kenyan purple tea farmers were able to lift the ban on exporting of this exciting new product, and purple tea made its introduction to the rest of the world.

-Kabaki Purple Tea is committed to helping sustain the economy and well being of this tenacious group of tea farmers, and to transform the lives and livelihoods of others in the region who want to expand into this enticing new tea varietal.
+Kabaki Purple Tea is committed to helping sustain the economy and wellbeing of this tenacious group of tea farmers, and to transform the lives and livelihoods of others in the region who want to expand into this enticing new tea varietal.
 Because of its unprecedented health benefits, Kenyan Purple Tea is able to fetch a higher price on the open market, helping the small tea farmers and innovators that have persisted in growing purple tea in these stone rocky mountain peaks to continue to innovate and thrive.
-Good for the body, good for the world, and tastes good—that’s Kenyan Purple tea.
+Good for the body and wellness, good for the world, and tastes good—that’s Kenyan Purple tea.
 Powered by Purple Tea-L-C.